THE personal injury attorney in Massachusetts - with the distinguished career and unparalleled accomplishments to back it up.

-Paul Sugarman, co-founder and principal, acts as a leader and mentor for the entire SUGARMAN team.
+Paul Sugarman, Of Counsel and Co-Founder, acts as a leader and mentor for the entire SUGARMAN team.
 He concentrates his practice in the areas of civil and appellate litigation.
 Widely recognized in the legal community for his outstanding achievements and distinguished service over a nearly 60-year career, he is often called upon to serve as a mediator for parties seeking dispute resolution and is a prolific writer and frequent lecturer.

 Paul is known for representing clients in some of the most complex and high-profile cases in Massachusetts, including the 1978 representation of the Chief Justice of the Superior Court in proceedings before the full bench of the Supreme Judicial Court.